romulusFR/expose-science-informatique/science-informatique.md

     # soit n la longueur de la séquence, n = len(arr)
     the_min = arr[0]
     the_max = arr[0]
-    for v in arr: # on passe (n-1) fois dans cette boucle
+    for v in arr: # on passe (n) fois dans cette boucle
         # une comparaison ici
         if v < the_min:
             the_min = v